St Brendan's parish, Coolock: Anglican foundation

-The Union Parish to the late 1700s
+Union parish to the late 1700s

 Until the late 17th century, the new extended Parish of Coolock was based at Artaine, notably supported by the Hollywood family, and the Church of St. Brendan at Coolock was allowed to fall into ruin, until a new Church of Ireland building was erected on its site in 1790.
 In 1630, the Anglican Archbishop Bulkeley noted that the Roman Catholic priest was Father James Drake, based at Artaine Castle, whose brother provided Catholic schooling, and it is believed that Drake led the parish from no later than 1620.

 The next priest recorded, after the Cromwellian period and the Restoration, is Richard Cahill, Parish Priest from circa 1680–1720, resident at Artaine, who arranged in 1689 for the building of the first public place of worship within the whole extended parish, a small chapel at Coolock, but who also had to say mass in private houses when anti-Catholic laws were applied more strongly.
 He appears to have had a colleague, who may also have been his successor, Fr.
 Cassidy.
 The next known parish priest was Nicholas Gernon, who departed office in 1733, succeeded by Andrew Tuite, presiding from 1733–1771.
 Government returns in 1731 note the presence of one resident priest, a chapel at Coolock and several itinerant priests.
 Tuite was made a canon in 1747 and a report in 1766 noted him as parish priest, with a curate and two chapels.
 It is not known where the second chapel was but based on areas with and without records of such buildings, Donnelly in 1915 considered Ballymun, then part of Santry as possible; others have suggested Whitehall.

 Terence McLoughlin was appointed as parish priest in 1771, holding office until 1785; he had already been made a canon in 1763.
 During McLoughlin's time in office, the parish centre moved to Coolock, and the first surviving Parochial Registers date from this period.
 McLoughlin had a curate, William Green, who remained in office after his death, and who was based in Drumcondra.